Evengard/wp-oauth-client/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-OAuth Login plugin allows login with your google, facebook, eve online or other custom OAuth server.
+OAuth Login plugin allows login with your google, facebook, twitter or other custom OAuth server.

 == Description ==

-OAuth Login plugin allows login with your google, facebook, eve online or other custom OAuth server.
+OAuth Login plugin allows login with your google, facebook, twitter or other custom OAuth server.
 OAuth Client plugin works with any OAuth provider that conforms to the OAuth 2.0 standard.

 = Features =
-*	Login to your Wordpress site using any OAuth server account like facebook, google, eveonline.
+*	Login to your Wordpress site using any OAuth server account like facebook, google, twitter, windows live.
 *	Supports login with any 3rd party OAuth server or custom OAuth server.
 *	Easily integrate plugin with your Wordpress website using widgets.
 Just drop it in a desirable place in your website.
 *	Automatic user registration after login if the user is not already registered with your site.